 Obligation to respect

-19. States parties should recognize and respect existing access to land of all legitimate tenure right holders, given that secure access to productive resources such as land is crucial to realize their right to food and their the right to housing.
-That requires safe access to a place for shelter and home-based formal sector employment economic activities, as well as domestic economic activities.
-The term “legitimate tenure rights holder” was developed during the negotiations of the Voluntary Guidelines in 2012 in order to clarify the fact that legitimate tenure rights holders include not only those with formal land titles, but also those with customary, collective or traditional tenure rights that might not be recognized by law.
+19. States parties should recognize and respect existing access to land of all legitimate tenure right holders, given that secure access to productive resources such as land is crucial to realize their right to food and their right to adequate housing.
+That requires safe access to adequate housing and home-based formal sector employment economic activities, as well as domestic economic activities.
+The term “legitimate tenure rights holder” was developed during the negotiations of the Voluntary Guidelines in 2012 in order to clarify the fact that legitimate tenure rights holders include not only those with formal land titles, but also those with customary, collective, traditional and informal tenure rights along a continuum of land rights that might not be recognized by law.
 States should refrain from any infringement of legitimate tenure rights, as such infringements would be inconsistent with the Covenant.

-20. Notwithstanding the type of land tenure system(s) put in place, States parties should take measures to ensure that all persons possess a reasonable degree of security in relation to their relationship with land, and to protect the legitimate tenure rights holders from eviction, illegal land dispossession, appropriation, harassment and other threats.
+20. Notwithstanding the type of land tenure system(s) put in place, States parties should take measures to ensure that all persons possess a reasonable degree of security in relation to their relationship with land, and to protect the legitimate tenure rights holders from forced eviction, illegal land dispossession, appropriation, harassment and other threats.
 In addition, States parties should take immediate measures aimed at conferring legal security of tenure upon those persons and households currently lacking such protection, in genuine consultation with the persons and groups concerned.
 Considering that most land tenure systems are based on the rights of individuals with respect to land, States parties should recognize and protect communal dimensions of tenure, particularly in relation to indigenous peoples, peasants and other traditional communities who have a material and spiritual relationship with their traditional lands indispensable to their existence, well-being and full development.
 That includes the collective rights of access to, use of and control over lands, territories and resources which they have traditionally owned, occupied or otherwise used or acquired.

 21. Land registration and land administration should be carried out without any discrimination, including discrimination resulting from change of marital status, lack of legal capacity and lack of access to economic resources.
 The legal recognition and allocation of tenure rights to individuals without gender discrimination, families and communities should be carried out systematically and in a way that ensures that those living in poverty and other disadvantaged groups have the full opportunity to acquire legal recognition of their current access rights.
 States parties should identify all existing tenure rights and rights holders, not only those on written records.
 States parties should, through public rules, establish the definition of user rights that are legitimate, in line with all the relevant Covenant provisions and with the definitions contained in the Voluntary Guidelines.

 22. Land administration should be based on accessible and non-discriminatory services implemented by accountable agencies whose actions are reviewed by judicial bodies.
-Such services should be accessible and provided promptly and effectively.
-Disadvantaged and marginalized individuals and groups should be supported in using those services and their access to justice should be guaranteed.
-Such support should cover legal support, including affordable legal aid and other support measures, particularly for those living in very remote areas.
-States parties should prevent corruption with regard to tenure administration and tenure transfers by adopting and enforcing anti-corruption measures addressing, inter alia, conflicts of interests
+Such services should be accessible, affordable and provided promptly and effectively.
+Disadvantaged and marginalized individuals and groups should be informed about and supported in using those services and their access to justice should be guaranteed.
+Such support should cover legal support, including affordable legal aid and other support measures, particularly for those who are historically disadvantaged or who are living in remote areas.
+States parties should prevent corruption with regard to tenure administration and tenure transfers by adopting and enforcing anti-corruption measures addressing, inter alia, conflicts of interests.